-It was planned to increase the share of AMC in the raw material mix to some 20% by mass.
-To adopt such high proportion of AMC the composition of raw materials would be adjusted by increasing the number of components to keep the clinker chemical composition and quality within the required limits.
+It was planned to increase step by step over 2 to 3 years the share of AMC in the raw material mix to approximately 20% by mass from the level of about 4% which was achieved before the project start in 2004.
+This level is taken for the baseline as further described in Section B. To adopt such high proportion of AMC the composition of raw materials would be adjusted by increasing the number of components to keep the clinker chemical composition and quality within the required limits.
+The decision to implement the project was taken during 2002 to 2003 and respective preparatory steps were taken as described further in section A.4.

-Conventional raw materials for clinker manufacturing are limestone and clay with addition of small amounts of correcting additives (ferrous oxide)
+Conventional raw materials for clinker manufacturing are limestone and clay with addition of small amounts of correcting additives (ferrous oxide).